vkarppinen/web-texteditor/README.md

 #### Problems
 - Some issues inserting ul and ol.
 If block is formatted as a paragraph, the newly created ul or ol will be created inside the paragraph block.
+- Issues on font styling.
+When paragraph is bolded etc. the paragraph tool isn't active.